 Sometimes makes it difficult to focus

 The focus wheel turns very easily and effortlessly despite its large apparent size.
-Its rough appearance makes it accessible, especially when wearing gloves, which is practical in winter.
+Its rough appearance makes it accessible, especially when wearing gloves.
+This is very practical, especially in winter.
 However, it has a slight play during rotation: when returning to the previous position, the focus will be slightly different.
 At least you get used to it pretty quickly.

-The diopter correction is adjusted with a conventional wheel placed under the right eyecup.
-We would have liked to be able to lock it in the desired position, or at least have a click system to adjust it more easily.
+The diopter correction is controlled through a standard wheel located beneath the right eyecup.
+It would have been preferable to have the option to secure it in the desired position, or at least to incorporate a click system for more convenient adjustments.

 Ergonomic despite their large wingspan

-The body of the binoculars has a rubber sheathing that is very comfortable to the touch which improves grip.
+The body has a rubber sheathing that is very comfortable to the touch which improves grip.
 The hollow shape on the outside of the tubes ensures a firm grip and leaves plenty of room for thumb positioning, especially for large hands.

 Robust and neat build quality

-The elements are well put together.
-Apart from the central focus wheel, the mechanical linkages have no play and all pivot smoothly.
-The finishes are neat, both on the outside and inside the binoculars.
+The components are skillfully assembled.
+Aside from the central focus wheel, there is no play in the mechanical linkages, and all movements are smooth.
+The finishes are meticulous, both externally and internally within the binoculars.

 A storage case is provided in the package, along with protection for the lenses.
 The only negative point that we too often find on many models is the passable quality of the eyecup covers.

 Here they tend to fall off easily by simply turning the binoculars over.
-You will have to be careful not to unhook them when storing the Nikon Monarch 5 20×56 in their bag.
+You will have to be careful not to unhook them when storing this device in their bag.
 With a minimum of precaution and periodic maintenance, you will have a pair of binoculars that will accompany you for many years.

 The minimum focusing distance is quite correct